Follow in the footsteps of Henri Matisse and André Derain!

 In less than three months, Henri Matisse painted more than 15 canvases, 40 watercolours and produced around a hundred drawings.
 André Derain produced 30 paintings, 20 drawings and around fifty sketches.
 Both artists found in Collioure the inspiration they needed to create this innovative pictorial movement.

-In the autumn of that year, Henri Matisse and André Derain exhibited their work from Collioure in the Salon d’Automne in Paris.
+In the autumn of that year, Henri Matisse and André Derain exhibited their work from Collioure in the autumn exhibition in Paris.
 These paintings caused a scandal and sent shockwaves through the artistic world.
 Art critic Louis Vauxelles described it as “Donatello among the wild animals”.

 The term “Fauvism” (fauve = wild animal in French) was thus born to describe this new movement, which broke away from the pictorial rules of the 19th century and paved the way for the artistic upheavals of the 20th century.